Learning from Neighbors about a Changing State: Proof of Theorem

 The analysis is a simpler version of the analysis of the weight on $\nu_{t+1}$.
 It is sufficient to show the total weight placed on period $t$ social signals depends only on the network type of $k$ of an agent $i$.
 This weight is equal to

-As in the $\nu_{t+1}$ case, we can approximate $(1-w_{j',t}^{s})$ as a linear function of $\kappa_{j',t}$ up to $O(1/n^{2})$ terms.
-Because the number of paths to each agent $j'$ though a given type and the weights on each such path cannot vary too much within types, the same argument shows that this sum depends only on $k$ and $O(1/n^{2})$ terms.
+As in the $\nu_{t+1}$ case, we can approximate $(1-w_{j',t}^{s})$ as a linear function of $\kappa_{j',t}$ up to $O_p(1/n^{2})$ terms.
+Because the number of paths to each agent $j'$ though a given type and the weights on each such path cannot vary too much within types, the same argument shows that this sum depends only on $k$, up to error terms that are $O_p(1/n^{2})$.
+Thus Step 5(b) is complete.